-You know the SAT is changing.
+You know the SAT was just revised.
 But were those changes driven by the Common Core?
 And why would that matter?
-Read on to find out — and to be prepared for the new SAT in 2016.
+Read on to find out—and to be prepared for the revised SAT!

 The New 2016 SAT and Common Core

-As you probably know, the SAT is undergoing a pretty dramatic change in 2016.
-You may be wondering: is this change caused by the new Common Core standards?
+As you probably know, the SAT is underwent a pretty dramatic change in March 2016.
+You may be wondering: was this change caused by the new Common Core standards?

 Although the College Board denies this connection, the signs point to yes.

 For one thing, David Coleman, the current head of the College Board, was previously part of the English Language Arts committee of the Common Core.
 The media often refers to him as an “architect of the Common Core.”
 So it's not too surprising that he would bring the Common Core philosophy to the College Board, leading to an SAT overhaul.